Nurfen/Hivemind/README.md

 # Hivemind

-Open source forum software to efficiently communicate the ideas and the will of large populations (countries, cities, large
-companies, …) to the leading parties.
+Open source forum software to efficiently communicate the ideas and the will of large populations (countries, cities, companies, …) to the leading parties.

 ## Problem statement (country level)